 When People Have an Addiction, Why Can’t They Just Stop?

 For those who have never experienced addiction, it might seem like someone who is abusing drugs or alcohol should just gather the willpower to stop.
 This is one of the most common misconceptions about addiction — that it’s a lack of willpower driving a person to engage in a particular substance.
 On the contrary, addiction actually causes physical changes in the brain affecting your perception and motivation, making it especially difficult to stop.
 Addiction impacts the brain’s reward system triggering a response that makes someone want to continue to use a substance or engage in risky behavior despite harmful consequences.

 How Can I Help a Loved One Who is Struggling With Addiction?

-Learn More By Contacting an Addiction Therapist Who Can Help
+Learn More By Contacting an Addiction Psychologist Who Can Help

 Do you have more questions about substance abuse, addiction, or treatment?
-Are you searching for an addiction therapist who can help you or someone you love?
-At Blair Wellness Group, we offer effective therapy and treatments for those living with an addiction or who are impacted by another’s addiction.
+Are you searching for an addiction psychologist who can help you or someone you love?
+At Blair Wellness Group, we offer effective treatment and treatments for those living with an addiction or who are impacted by another’s addiction.